 Secrets to Self-Belief

 Judging from my own mindset in my pre-Uni days, I think it’s a lot to do with achieving small wins and gradually getting better.
-While I was writing some terrible essay in Language and Literature at TAFE (a preparatory course), my supportive teacher helped me with his red pen to see where to make changes so that my essay flowed better, and so I didn’t write very long sentences like this one.
+While I was writing some terrible essay in Language and Literature at TAFE (a preparatory course), my supportive teacher helped me with his red pen to see where to make changes so that my essay flowed better, and where it could be cut back.

 By the time I was enrolled in Reasoned Writing at University (first year), I knew I could work on my drafts so that the ideas would flow, although I wasn’t yet accomplished at it.
 I worked on the essay “Can nonfiction essays be creative?” for many hours, probably 15.
 That essay got chosen in class for special mention (embarrassing) and it was graded as a High Distinction, which I was ecstatic with.